CharlesPikachu/videodl/docs/Quickstart.md

 video_client.download(video_infos=video_infos)
 ```

-If you want to use aria2c to accelerate the download of non-HLS/m3u8 streams, such as mp4 files, you can do the following:
+If you want to use aria2c to accelerate the download of non-HLS/m3u8 streams, such as mp4 files, you can do the following,

 ```python
 from videodl import videodl